- Schools & Networks

 Overview of the five stages

 In a teacher-powered school, teachers work collegially—with shared responsibility and accountability—to design and run their school.
 Teacher teams may be formally or informally organized depending on how far along they are in their journey of creating a teacher-powered school.
-In this guide, we describe teacher teams’ work as it aligns with Bruce W. Tuckman’s four stages of team development: forming, storming, norming, and performing.
+In this guide, we describe teacher teams’ work as it aligns Bruce W. Tuckman’s four stages of team development: forming, storming, norming, and performing.

 Working through these four stages, teacher teams will learn: